OpenFabrics/sunfish_docs/Sunfish Doc.md

 ```

 The result of the crawling process is for the advertised resource, and all child resources, to be added to the Sunfish main RedFish tree.

+### 4.3.2.
+Forwarding Requests to Hardware Agents

 To facilitate associating a resource in the Sunfish RedFish tree with the managing agent, all resources are marked during the above crawling process with the agent UUID.
 Objects are marked using the `Oem` field that, according to the RedFish specification, can be used by organizations for adding custom fields to RedFish objects.
 The below snippet shows the structure of the Oem extensions used for marking objects.
 The `ManagingAgent` field contains the full RedFish URL of the managing agent.
-This structure helps the Sunfish internal services to quickly associated an agent to an object while performing operations on the RedFish tree.
+This structure helps the Sunfish internal services to quickly associate an agent to an object while performing operations on the RedFish tree.
 An example is a fabric connection being created.
 In order for the actual connection to take place, the request should be forwarded to the agent managing the specific fabric.
 The id contained in the Oem extension field of the Fabric object, would identify the managing agent without the need for looking up across all available agents.

 ```json
 {